 Below are a few common errors that occur when users spin up their own solution to host a Streamlit app remotely.

-To learn about a deceptively simple way to host Streamlit apps that avoids all the issues below, check out Streamlit Cloud.
+To learn about a deceptively simple way to host Streamlit apps that avoids all the issues below, check out Streamlit Community Cloud.

 Symptom #1: The app never loads

-When you enter the app's URL in a browser and all you see is a blank page, a "Page not found" error, a "Conection refused" error, or anything like that, first check that Streamlit is actually running on the remote server.
+When you enter the app's URL in a browser and all you see is a blank page, a "Page not found" error, a "Connection refused" error, or anything like that, first check that Streamlit is actually running on the remote server.
 On a Linux server you can SSH into it and then run:

 ps -Al | grep streamlit